Why would you need to know how to exfoliate your legs?

 Even if you don’t have ingrown hairs and there’s no need for you to prevent them, exfoliation will be highly beneficial to your skin.

 Our body sheds dead skin cells by itself every day.
-But our own body cannot do all by itself so it needs some help.
+But our own body cannot do it all by itself.

 Your help will offer a glow to your skin, it will brighten the complexion.

-Exfoliation is recommended to those who have dry legs as well.
+Exfoliation is recommended to those who have dry legs, as well.

 There’s nothing complicated when it comes to exfoliation, whether it’s your body or your face.

 You just need to find the best legs exfoliator for you, the one that you and your skin feel most comfortable with.

 Exfoliate your legs before hair removal, whether you shave, wax or epilate.

 I wait for about 2 days because the skin is more sensitive after it’s suffered from the shock created by an epilator removing hairs from the root.

 Main Types of Exfoliators for Legs

-1. My Favorite
+1. My Favourite Exfoliation Product

 In the end I’ve settled on one that seems to me to be the best exfoliator for legs.

 It doesn’t wear out too easily, considering that I’m using it almost daily.

 It sounds like a riddle.